What’s the most important page on your eCommerce website? If you answered “product page,” you’ll be absolutely correct.

 What are the first things your prospects may notice on search engine result pages when they search for your product?
 The meta titles and description, of course.

-These are often referred to as the “meta data”.
+These are often referred to as “meta data”.
 So, be sure to optimise them by including your brand name, essential AR/AI features, product names, description, model, etc.

 Your meta data are important because they determine your product page ranking and presentation.
 If they don’t look great in search results, your prospects will likely ditch your brand for your competition before even reaching your page!